-If anyone has told you that buying a house out of state is just as easy as buying one around the block from where you live now there is little chance that they have actually tackled a long distance move in their life.
+If anyone has told you that buying a house out of state is just as easy as buying one around the block from where you live now there is little chance that they have tackled a long-distance move in their life.
 It is not without its challenges.
 However, if you prepare properly, and know what mistakes to avoid, the entire moving experience can be a lot less painful than you are imagining.
 It might even be enjoyable!
-This guide will definitely come in handy.
+This guide will come in handy.

 Hire a Buyer’s Agent

 If you are moving for a job, ask your future employer if they can recommend someone.
 They will likely be happy to ask around for you.
 You can also join Facebook swap groups for the new year.
 Other members of your new community may be more helpful than you think.
-Plus, this will give you an opportunity to also ask for recommendations for schools, doctors, yoga studios, daycare facilities, vets, etc.
+Plus, this will allow you to also ask for recommendations for schools, doctors, yoga studios, daycare facilities, vets, etc.

 A buyer’s agent will recommend lenders and obtain preapproval letters.
 They will call listing agents to check the availability of homes you are interested in, and they’ll email you listings that match your list of requirements.
-They also make appointments to view homes and drive you from one home to the next, if you fly in town to do some house shopping.
+They also make appointments to view homes and drive you from one home to the next, if you fly into town to do some house shopping.

 Research the Area

 If you are trying to figure out how to buy a house out of state the most important thing to do is research the area that you are interested in.
 Quite often, there is a very fine line between an upscale neighborhood and one that is questionable with a higher crime rate that you will want to stay away from.
 You can change the features of a home, but you can’t do much about a neighborhood that you end up hating.
 Neighborhood recommendations can also be asked for in the Facebook swap groups you join.